Suzie Price has been the City Councilwoman for Long Beach’s Third District since 2014 and was reelected to a second term in April 2018.

 Suzie received the Diligent Prosecutor Award from Mothers Against Drunk Driving (MADD) in 2007, 2008, 2009, and 2010.
 In 2011, MADD recognized Suzie’s work with the prestigious “Heart of MADD” award.
 In 2011, Suzie received the Victim Services Compassion Award from the Los Angeles Chapter of MADD.
 In further recognition of her hard work and service, in 2011 Suzie was named one of the top 75 female lawyers in California by the Daily Journal newspaper.
-In 2017 Suzie was named “Citizen of the Year” by the Aquatics Capital of America and named as s Distinguished Alumni from CSULB.
+In 2017, Suzie was named “Citizen of the Year” by the Aquatics Capital of America and named as a Distinguished Alumni from CSULB.

 Suzie has served on the CSULB Alcohol, Tobacco and Other Drugs (ATOD) Advisory Board and has served as a board member for the CSULB Lois J. Swanson Leadership Center.
 She has provided leadership workshops for CSULB students on such topics as making responsible choices and understanding the criminal justice system.
-She is actively involved in the District Attorney’s Gang Reduction and Intervention Program (GRIP) and Orange Outreach, two community education programs designed to educate fourth, fifth and sixth graders in high risk communities about the dangers of gang membership and drugs.
+She has been actively involved in the District Attorney’s Gang Reduction and Intervention Program (GRIP) and Orange Outreach, two community education programs designed to educate fourth, fifth and sixth graders in high risk communities about the dangers of gang membership and drugs.